gunass/whiteboard/README.md

 Once connected, allows the user to choose from a range of drawing tools (free line, straight line, rectangle, circle, triangle) and colours (256) and make changes directly onto the canvas by mouse drawing.

-Also visible is a list of other users connected to the server.

 Administrators can use the "clear" button to clear the current canvas.

+### wishlist

+- Implement the list of other connected users, including non-admin clients sending "quit" message on disconnect
+- Allow the admin to kick a user
+- Implement text tool (currently a stub)
+- Implement closing, saving, opening, and quitting the whiteboard
+- More detailed messages to the client on certain types of failure (i.e. duplicate username, invalid hostname, network failure, ...)